-[May 2019 update: The indefatigable and mighty Mavis Staples turns 80 on July 10 and she's triumphantly celebrating all angles of that milestone birthday with friends and fans.
-On May 24 she releases a her twelfth solo album, We Get By, a collection of new songs written and produced by Ben Harper, which deftly spans gospel, blues, soul, and funk.
+[May 2019 update: Her twelfth solo album, We Get By, is a collection of new songs written and produced by Ben Harper, which deftly spans gospel, blues, soul, and funk.
 Most importantly, it's the message that matters.
 Staples, a revered civil rights activist, isn't shy about voicing her opinions (nor is Harper) and gritty tracks like "Change," which directly addresses the ravages of gun violence on American culture, are achingly resonant.

 How did Mavis Staples become a rock star?